seemoo-lab/internalblue/doc/macos.md

 pip install pyobjc
 ```

+Without `pyobjc`, you might get an error message that the `IOBluetoothExtended.framework` was not found even
+if the folder is correct.

 #### b) Without Git
 Download *InternalBlue* and install it.
 Preferrably in a new virtual environment.
 ```